Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Ashish Kanodia

 Yeah, there will be some investment across segments.
-So this could be especially of a cable demise in the others or not.
-But there will be a balanced approach across all segments.
-However, last year also we said this year also we’ll try and get more operating leverage which means revenue growth should outpace the expenses except in advertising and promotions where we are taking cautious decision to up our expense.
+So this would be especially where a cable email the others are not.
+There will be a balanced approach across all segments.
+However, last year also, we said this year also, we’ll try and get more operating leverage, which means revenue growth should outpace the excess growth, except in advertising and promotions where we are taking cautious decision to up our spend.

 Operator